CaseyHaralson/pinkyring-server-template/README.md

 The **dependency container** ties the core and infrastructure packages together.
 This package knows everything about how things are tied together and can give different interface implementations based on environments or other rules.

 The **apps packages** expose the functionality of the project.
-These are things that have to run, like endpoint servers, event listeners, or chron jobs.
+These are things that need to run, like endpoint servers, event listeners, or chron jobs.
 They ask the dependency container for objects.

 ## Getting Started